Shorty-Labs/esx_duty/README.md

 * Description: Reset daily times for a specific job and optionally for a target player.

 * Parameters:
-* - jobName: The name of the job to reset daily times for.
+ - jobName: The name of the job to reset daily times for.
-* - targetName (optional): The name of the target player to reset daily times for.
+ - targetName (optional): The name of the target player to reset daily times for.
 If not provided, it will reset daily times for all players in the job.
-    - Test

 * Permissions: Admins and job supervisors (boss) can use this command.

 ### `/resetweeklytimes [jobName] [targetName]`
 * Description: Reset weekly times for a specific job and optionally for a target player.
 * Parameters:
   - jobName: The name of the job to reset weekly times for.
   - targetName (optional): The name of the target player to reset weekly times for.
 If not provided, it will reset weekly times for all players in the job.

 * Permissions: Admins and job supervisors (boss) can use this command.

 ### `/checkdailytimes [date]`
 * Description: Check daily times for a specific date.
 * Parameters:
   - date: The date in the format YYYY-MM-DD.

 * Permissions: Admins and job supervisors (boss) can check daily times for any job, while regular players can only check their own daily times.

 ### `/checkweeklytimes [jobName] [weekCommencing]`
 * Description: Check weekly times for a specific job and week commencing date.
 * Parameters:
   - jobName: The name of the job to check weekly times for.
   - weekCommencing: The start date of the week in the format YYYY-MM-DD.

 * Permissions: Admins and job supervisors (boss) can use this command.

 ### `/checkdutystatus [playerId]`
 * Description: Check the duty status (on-duty or off-duty) of a player.
 * Parameters:
-- playerId (optional): The server ID of the player to check the duty status for.
+  -playerId (optional): The server ID of the player to check the duty status for.
 If not provided, it will check the duty status of the player executing the command.

 * Permissions: Admins can use this command to check the duty status of any player.

 ### `/duty`